Power of Attorney for an Older Adult's Financial Matters

 What About Paying for Medical Care?

 Once the financial POA is established, all financial affairs will fall under the agent's authority.
-If your loved one designates someone else as health care power of attorney, these two agents must get along and make decisions together.
+If your loved one designates someone else as health care power of attorney/medical power of attorney, these two agents must get along and make decisions together.

 Remember that older adults often name successor agents, so you may start working with one person and eventually work with another.

 Both types of power of attorney must act in the older adult's best interests.
-An older adult may outline medical decisions in a healthcare directive or living will, and the healthcare POA should follow these wishes.
-They should make logical and caring decisions without spoken or listed wishes or legal documents.
+An older adult may outline preferred medical decisions or medical treatments in a healthcare directive or living will.
+The healthcare POA's responsible for ensuring that health providers follow these wishes.

 As the financial power of attorney, your job is to financially support these healthcare decisions when you can, push back if you have questions, and use the older adult's funds or benefits to cover costs.

-What Is the Difference Between a Power of Attorney and a Will?
+What Is the Difference Between a Power of Attorney, a Will, and a Living Trust?

 A will is a list of someone's personal property and how they want it distributed after death.
 While it talks about money and how to divide any leftover money, a will doesn't name anyone as an agent to make financial decisions during their lifetime.
-A will may have an "executor," but they do not handle financial decisions while the will's creator is still alive.
+A will may name an executor appointed after a probate court proceeding.
+But an executor does not handle financial decisions while the will's creator is still alive.

 Both documents are important and will ease the stress of handling a loved one's affairs after incapacitation or death.
 A power of attorney is the only way to give a trusted person power to make financial decisions for an older adult.

 Handling a financial estate under power of attorney involves some complicated practical issues.
-You'll want to be sure that your actions are appropriate and won't result in a legal dispute.
+Be sure that your actions are appropriate and won't result in a legal dispute.
 This could be easy or challenging, depending on the circumstances.
 Overviews and forms can help you understand some basic principles guiding power of attorney, but they can't ask questions or tailor responses to your specific concerns.
-Find an experienced estate planning attorney near you today.
+Find an experienced estate planning attorney or elder law attorney near you.

 Can I Solve This on My Own or Do I Need an Attorney?